modphysnobel/modphysnobel.github.io/docs/vol-II/vol-II-chap-5-sect-3.md

 •	Calculating of the wavelength of X-rays, which are produced by the impact of electrons on solid bodies.
 The electric energy of these rays would be a measure of their temperature.
 By applying the displacement law the wavelength of the maximum of the intensity will indicate a wavelength range of X-rays.

 •	Thermodynamics is not enough to determine the distribution of the intensity of radiation in terms of individual wavelengths; therefore, the mechanism of the radiation process requires a statistical approach.
 One possibility is to consider that radiations result from gas molecules moving according to laws of probability.
 Another possibility is to assume that when electrons generate radiation on striking molecules, they follow a velocity distribution satisfying Maxwell’s law.
-Any how the resulting equation deviates from experimental results for large wavelengths.
+Anyhow the resulting equation deviates from experimental results for large wavelengths.

 •	Rayleigh proposed a different approach by applying to the radiation problem the equipartition theorem according to which all the degrees of freedom in a system in equilibrium have the same contribution to the kinetic energy.
 He calculated the number of free electromagnetic vibration modes per unit volume in the cavity and per unit wavelength.
 The resulting law indicates that the emission of radiation of a given wavelength is directly proportional to the absolute temperature, and inversely proportional to the fourth power of the wavelength.
 Measurements of the spectral emission of black bodies revealed that the emission agreed with Rayleigh's calculation at low frequencies but diverged at high frequencies.